What’s going on with Hard Case Crime?

 NOW HE’S GOING TO PAY!

-A sawed-off shotgun blast to the face leaves one man dead–and reveals a secret that has pursuied another across an ocean and set the world’s most ruthless criminal on his trail. […]
+A sawed-off shotgun blast to the face leaves one man dead–and reveals a secret that has pursuied another across an ocean and set the world’s most ruthless criminal on his trail.
+The […]

 Editing Hard Case Crime: A discussion with Charles Ardai

 I recently corresponded with Hard Case Crime editor and publisher Charles Ardai over at Rara-Avis.
 The inspiration for the discussion was the butchering of the Harlequin Vintage Collection to make it more politically correct.
-I thought that you might find the discussion interesting and asked for permission to post it here, which Mr. Ardai was kind enough to grant.
+I thought that you might find the discussion interesting and asked for permission to post it here, which […]

 Killer Covers interviews Hard Case Crime’s Charles Ardai